uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         :term:`Training` process with :term:`labeled<Label>` training set.

     Training
-        A search process of the best :term:`model`.
+        A process of creating a best :term:`model` (in terms of some quality criteria) based on information extracted from a :term:`training set`.

     Training set
         A :term:`dataset` used at the :term:`training` stage to create a :term:`model`.